UnivaCorporation/tortuga-kit-azureadapter/doc/tortuga-kit-azureadapter.md

 etc.  These resources must be created prior to using the Tortuga/Azure integration.

-**Note:** the Azure resource adapter requires RHEL/CentOS 7 and will not work on older OS versions.
-This is a limitation of the Microsoft Azure Python SDK which does not support Python 2.6 (the distribution version of Python included with RHEL/CentOS 6).
-Tortuga is, however, able to deploy RHEL/CentOS 6 compute nodes.

 Please refer to official [Microsoft Azure documentation](https://docs.microsoft.com/en-us/azure/) for further explanation of Azure terms referenced within this document.